 I have written a post about how you can add keywords smartly in your post to drive more organic search traffic.

-MonsterInsights is the popular WordPress plugin to track the website traffic.
+MonsterInsights is the popular WordPress plugin to track website traffic.
 I have discussed the configuration of Google Analytics using MonsterInsights.

-Also, MonsterInsights is very useful plugin for the WooCommerce sites to track the sales and performance right from the WordPress dashboard.
+Also, MonsterInsights is a very useful plugin for the WooCommerce sites to track the sales and performance right from the WordPress dashboard.
 You can check out how we can track the performance of WooCommerce sites using MonsterInsights.

 Here, I am going to tell you how we can check all the keywords used to find our website, this is a very exciting feature of MonsterInsights.